William Street tunnel: Planning

-The state government ruled out the eastern route as it cost more than twice the other routes.
+The state government ruled out the eastern route as it would cost more than twice the other routes.
 The remaining two routes were opened up to public consultation over the following month.
 The western route was the Perth City Council's preferred route, due to its limited impact on businesses.
-However, that route would cause significant disruption to the Mitchell Freeway during construction and integrate poorly with the surrounding area.
-In April 2002, the Perth City Rail Advisory Committee was re-established to conduct a more detailed analysis on the two remaining routes, with the central route to be considered as a bored tunnel rather than cut-and-cover.
-An opinion poll by The West Australian newspaper found that 39 percent of respondents supported the central route and 35 percent of respondents supported the western route.
+That route would cause disruption to the Mitchell Freeway during its construction and integrate poorly with the surrounding area.
+In April 2002, the Perth City Rail Advisory Committee was re-established to conduct a more detailed analysis of the two remaining routes, with the central route to be considered as a bored tunnel rather than cut-and-cover.
+An opinion poll published by The West Australian newspaper found that 39 per cent of respondents supported the central route and 35 per cent of respondents supported the western route.
 The Perth City Rail Advisory Committee completed its second report in May 2002, which recommended the central route.
-State Cabinet endorsed this route in June, with Lord Mayor Peter Nattrass now being in support of the improved central route.
+State Cabinet endorsed this route in June, with Nattrass now in support.
 A master plan for the Mandurah line's direct route was released in August 2002.

 Procurement

-The construction of the tunnel was known as the City Project, which was designed and constructed as part of Package F of the Southern Suburbs Railway.
-Construction was managed by New MetroRail, a division of the Public Transport Authority.
+The construction of the tunnel was known as the City Project, which was designed and constructed as part of Package F of the Southern Suburbs Railway, the name for the Mandurah line during construction.
+Construction was managed by New MetroRail, a division of the Public Transport Authority (PTA).
 Geotechnical testing by Golder Associates occurred between January and March 2003.
 Expressions of interest for Package F were called for in March 2003 and closed in April 2003.
-Five consortia submitted expressions of interest:
+Five consortia submitted expressions of interest for the contract, which was valued at $200 million.